danieltjw/aifutures/README.md

 _The author's definition of AGI is of a higher standard than the general expert consensus._

-Independent Artificial General Intelligence will need to be able to pass as a human:
+Independent Artificial General Intelligence (I-AGI) will need to be able to pass as a human:
 - either in physical or simulated virtual environment
-- includes acting independently
+- includes acting independently (relative to humans)

+I-AGI is currently only theoretical but humans are proof that something similar might appear in the next few decades.

 ---

 ### ASI

-Artificial Super Intelligence is a single or group of AGIs that can together match all of humanity's capabilities.
+Artificial Super Intelligence is a single or group of I-AGIs that can together match all of humanity's capabilities.

 ---